 We are living in an era of digital metamorphosis.
 The trigger for this digital phenomenon has been the swift adaption and unceasing evolution of the World Wide Web.
-We have seen it evolve and with it there has been a surge of new technologies to make the best use of its capabilities.
-From hardware (desktops, laptops, smartphones, tablets, Google Glass) to new software (blogs, websites, social networks) our online activity has reshaped the way we create, communicate and consume.
+We have seen it evolve, and with it, there has been a surge of new technologies to make the best use of its capabilities.
+From hardware (desktops, laptops, smartphones, tablets) to new software (blogs, websites, social networks), our online activity has reshaped the way we create, communicate and consume.

 Everything we use today has come to life and been refined thanks to an intense creative process, allowing us to shift from a non-digital society (print publishing, canvas painting, debating) to an increasingly digital one (online newspapers/books, online tracks of our favourite artists, digital painting, audio-visual debates on TV/YouTube/Facebook).

-- the shift from the static web 1.0 toward web 2.0 has forced companies to adapt to the new digital environment.
-Businesses had to become more flexible, more transparent, meaningfully engaged in an online relationship with their consumers, with the aim to improve both revenue and brand reputation.
+- The shift from the static web 1.0 toward web 2.0 has forced companies to adapt to the new digital environment.
+Businesses had to become more flexible, more transparent, meaningfully engaged in an online relationship with their consumers, to improve both revenue and brand reputation.

-The only way for companies to survive and thrive relies on one simple concept: keeping abreast with technological advances and then being able to utilise these technologies to create a unique user experience and a sense of meaningful brand engagement and growth.
+The only way for companies to survive and thrive relies on a straightforward concept: keeping abreast with technological advances and then being able to utilise these technologies to create a unique user experience and a sense of meaningful brand engagement and growth.

 Those who would not or could not update their business model to suit their digitally savvy audiences have experienced what has been referred to as Digital Darwinism, as consumer behaviour and the technology they used evolved faster than their ability to adapt.

 The music world has not been the only one benefiting from this digital revolution.
-Broadcasters, whether they are TV or Radio, have experienced an even greater economic benefit from an engaged audience.
-This media sector has widely benefited from apps (Sky Go, BBC Weather, BBC Sport, Sky+, TuneIn Radio, Radyoplayer) for mobile gadgets, which have made TV and Radio seem ubiquitous while digital monetisation strategies, such as subscription models (Sky TV packages), helped them leverage their revenues.
+Broadcasters, whether they are TV or Radio, have experienced an even more significant economic benefit from an engaged audience.
+This media sector has widely benefited from apps (Sky Go, BBC Weather, BBC Sport, Sky+, TuneIn Radio, Radio player) for mobile gadgets, which have made TV and Radio seem ubiquitous while digital monetisation strategies, such as subscription models (Sky TV packages), helped them leverage their revenues.

 The Wall-Street Journal and the New York Times are examples of two early adopters of paywall solutions.
 The belief underlying this decision was that if our consumers pay offline (for print products) why shouldn’t they pay online (for the digital experience)?